 As we know, T4 is inactive and T3 is an active thyroid hormone.

-Therefore, the majority of hormone production at the thyroid is inactive T4.
+Therefore, the majority of hormone production done by the thyroid is inactive T4.
 Once the thyroid has produced T4, it is metabolized peripherally from the thyroid into combination T3 hormones by the enzyme 5’ deiodinase, mostly at the liver.

 Under normal circumstances, about 40% of the available T4 is converted into T3, 20% is converted into reverse T3 (rT3), which is irreversibly inactive, and 20% is converted into T3 sulfate (T3S) and triiodothyroacetic acid (T3AC).